Molasses Keys

+Geography

-it is a frequented boating and camping spot.
-There are four islands, three are always above water, two of which are able to be walked on.
-The largest and easternmost one is 90% full of vegetation, the second largest one is just southwest and has more of a beach.
+There are four islands, three of which are always above water and two of which are able to be walked on.
+The largest and easternmost one is 90% full of vegetation, while the second largest one just southwest has more of a beach.
 The third one is an area of rocks always above water just west of the second island.
-The fourth "island" is an outcropping of rocks and sand visible at low tide just south of the largest island.
+The fourth is an outcropping of rocks and sand visible at low tide just south of the largest island.
 There is a shallow grass and rock bed to the south of the islands.

-In the middle of the two main islands, there is a deeper narrow channel.
-The north end has a sandbar about 500 feet to the north.
+In the middle of the two main islands, there is a deep narrow channel.
+The north end has a sandbar about 500 ft to the north.
 Also between the second and third island there is an access point which is a deep channel.

+Current situation

 The islands are frequented by boaters, campers, and fishermen because of the sandbars and Seven Mile Bridge channel.

-Permission by the owners, Frank & Monica Woll, is required for camping.
-The large island is private and the smaller of the two main keys is open to the public but are asked to register.
-There is a sign with the owners names, phone number and also a QR code.
-Visitors can also register to visit for day use on the website www.molasseskeys.com.
-Permission to camp is on a case-by-case basis and subject to strict conservation rules.